 1. Page Load Speed

 All types of visual aids like images, gifs or videos help people understand the content faster compared to reading paragraphs.
 But one of the problems is they increase your page size and slow down your page loading.
-According to Gomez “you lose 7% of people every time your site loads 1 second slower”.
+According to a statistic, “you lose 7% of people every time your site loads 1 second slower”.

 “32% of people will not revisit your site if they find it slower than 2-3 seconds”